The Language of Violation: Jean Ferruzola on ‘Two Bodies’

 I am left with questions now, like: How do you name a part of yourself that you can’t remember?
 How do you own it?
 I’m not sure, but for me this is a first step.

-Jean Burnet lives and works in Seattle.
+Jean Ferruzola lives and works in Seattle.
 She holds an MFA from the University of Washington, and her work has appeared in The Acentos Review.
 She currently writes for television, and is an editor for Pacifica Literary Review.